LSEG-API-Samples/Article.WebSocket.Azure.ContainerRegistry/README.md

 ![figure-3](images/image3_mrn_run_local.png "Docker run local succeed")

-That is all for the example image.
+That is all for a Docker image set up stage.

 ## <a id="azure_setup"></a>Azure Container Registry Repository Set Up

-The second step is to create your repository the Container Registry service.
+That brings us to the second step, create your repository the Container Registry service.
 I am demonstrating with the Azure Portal.
 If you prefer using the Azure CLI, please check [this document](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-azure-cli).

 Once you have logged in to [Azure Portal](https://azure.microsoft.com/) website, type ```Container Registry``` on the portal search box to find the Container Registry service.
 Then click into the service.